János Kovács: Chesterfield

 Kovács joined English League One club Chesterfield on a two-year contract on 3 August 2005 following a trial with the club, with international clearance being received a week later on 11 August.
-He was sent-off in Chesterfield's game against Southend United on 18 February 2006, which the club appealed against.
-This was however rejected by The Football Association, who gave Kovács a one-match suspension.
+He was sent-off in Chesterfield's game against Southend United on 18 February 2006, which the club unsuccessfully appealed when it was rejected by The Football Association, who issued Kovács a one-match suspension.

 Kovács joined York City in the Conference National on a one-month loan on 2 March 2007 and made his debut in a 0–0 home draw with Forest Green Rovers the following day.
 He scored in a 5–0 victory at Cambridge United and finished his spell with the club with eight appearances and one goal.
 His loan was not extended and so returned to Chesterfield after the completion of the spell, after which he made three appearances for the club as they were relegated to League Two.
 Kovács was offered a new one-year contract with Chesterfield at the end of the 2006–07 season, which he signed in May.
 He finished the 2007–08 season with 43 appearances 2 goals for Chesterfield and was runner-up in the club's CFSS player of year award.